symfony/symfony-docs/serializer/custom_normalizer.rst

 Creating a New Normalizer
 -------------------------

-Imagine you want add, modify, or remove some properties during the serialization process.
+Imagine you want to add, modify, or remove some properties during the serialization process.
 For that you'll have to create your own normalizer.
 But it's usually preferable to let Symfony normalize the object, then hook into the normalization to customize the normalized data.
 To do that, leverage the ``ObjectNormalizer``::